Will-Woodman/BridgingInTreeSpace/README.md

 The code can be downloaded from this Github repository and run from the command line.
 The easiest way to do this is with .sh files, where we can specify the various parameters required for the MCMC algorithms.
 The rest of this readme gives example shell scripts and parameters for running the different MCMC algorithms.

+We alse give minimal examples of R scripts used to produce the analysis of MCMC runs, although it is likely that any analysis of MCMC runs will be bespoke.

 ## Running the inference procedures

 ### Simulating a data set under the model